microsoft/PowerToys/doc/powertoys-examples.md

 For example, if you have a large monitor, you can set up a layout with your IDE on the left, browser in the center, and terminal on the right.
 Once your layout is set, you can easily snap windows into their designated zones, ensuring an organized and efficient workspace.

-## Bulk File Renaming with PowerRename
+## Bulk file renaming with PowerRename

 If you're a photographer who has just finished a shoot with hundreds of images, the default file names from your camera are not very descriptive and can make it difficult to find specific photos later on.